blurstudio/hab/README.md

 # Future Plans

-I need to add support for ~ and using environment variables for the config/distro paths.
+* Support per-alias environment variable manipulation.
+This will allow us to prepend to PATH if required per-dcc.
+Ie only add `C:\Program Files\Chaos Group\V-Ray\3ds Max 2019\bin` to PATH, if and only if using launching 3ds Max.

-I need to properly support developer override.
-Currently if the same context is defined a error is raised.
-This should be changed to a log message and only the first found is used.
-We may want to raise a error if more than one matching context is found inside the same glob string.
+* I need to add support for `~` and using environment variables for the `HAB_DISTRO_PATHS` and `HAB_CONFIG_PATHS`.

-I plan to setup pkg_resource plugin interfaces that will allow us to customize how configurations are defined.
+* I plan to setup pkg_resource plugin interfaces that will allow us to customize how configurations are defined.
 This will allow us to define the configurations using the database not json files on the network.
 But we can still use json files to define offsite/offline workflows.

-I'm thinking of making it so a config can define overrides for distro requirements.
+* I'm thinking of making it so a config can define overrides for distro requirements.

-Update the HabitatBase.dump to show the nice requires list for distros.
+* Update the HabitatBase.dump to show the nice requires list for distros.
 They show the same info, but requires is readable and distros is not.
 The api needs the contents of distros.
 They show the same info so its not worth showing both of them.